pudly/schmopera-hugo/content/articles/war-and-peace.md

 related_people = []
 short_description = "Writing an opera of this scale is not a simple charge and the task of producing it faces even more challenges; it is an immense work to attempt to pay homage to.
-There were a few magical, sparkling moments on stage that were completely true to the book, perfectly capturing the essence of Tolstoy's words. " slug = "poutneys-oversimplified-war-and-peace" title = "Poutney's oversimplified War and Peace" youtube_url = ""
+There were a few magical, sparkling moments on stage that were completely true to the book, perfectly capturing the essence of Tolstoy's words. " slug = "poutneys-oversimplified-war-and-peace" title = "Pountney's oversimplified War and Peace" youtube_url = ""

 +++